 Baccalaureate speaker asks graduates to name how God is different now than when they started

-LOUISVILLE — Well into his baccalaureate address at Louisville Presbyterian Theological Seminary on Friday, the Rev. Dr. Justin Reed asked graduates from the classes of 2020, 2021 and 2022, “How is God different now than when you started?”
+Well into his baccalaureate address at Louisville Presbyterian Theological Seminary this past spring, the Rev. Dr. Justin Reed asked graduates from the classes of 2020, 2021 and 2022, “How is God different now than when you started?”

 Graduates weren’t reticent to answer the Assistant Professor of Old Testament/Hebrew Bible: God is “bigger,” “more expansive,” “Blacker,” “more accepting,” “stronger,” “more loving,” “has more mercy,” “laughs more,” “less restrictive,” “more heartbroken over us.”